 Whether you have purposely put your guinea pig sow with a boar (male), or whether you have noticed your sow becoming very pearshaped lately, her care will be the same.
 Guinea pig females (sows) generally give birth and care for young very quickly, provided they are in good health and well-fed themselves.

-The pregnancy of guinea pigs lasts 63 to 70 days, larger litters having a shorter pregnancy, and at the end of pregnancy the sow will often have become alarmingly large!
-The first consideration is to provide separate housing for the boar, because although he can safely be left with the sow and her piglets, the sow will become pregnant again on the day she gives birth, unless the male has been removed from the cage prior to this.
-During preganacy the sow’s requirement for vitamin C doubles, to 20mg daily, and so very fresh fruit or vegetables must be given daily.
+The pregnancy of guinea pigs lasts 63 to 70 days, larger litters having a shorter gestation, and at the end of pregnancy, the sow will often have become alarmingly large!
+The first consideration is to provide separate housing for the boar because although he can safely be left with the sow and her piglets, the sow will become pregnant again on the day she gives birth unless the male has been removed from the cage prior to this.
+During pregnancy, the sow’s requirement for vitamin C doubles, to 20mg daily, and so very fresh fruit or vegetables must be given daily.
 Fresh food stored in the fridge, or cut into pieces, will lose a lot of its vitamin C after only a few hours.
-Also the sow will need twice as much food as usual.
+Also, the sow will need twice as much food as usual.
 The bedding must be kept fresh and clean, as ammonia fumes from wet bedding are damaging to the piglets.

 The piglets can be weaned at three to four weeks old, or when they weigh 250gm.
 If there is a large litter, the males should be weaned first, into a separate cage, and then the females 2 to 3 days later.
 This avoids the risk of an udder infection if the sow has been producing lots of milk.
 Male piglets must be separated by four weeks old or breeding between littermates may occur.